 Wasting time and energy may be one of my biggest pet peeves as a leader.
-Some days I leave work and feel I never got off the treadmill.
+Some days I leave work and feel I never got off a treadmill.
 It’s physically and mentally draining.

-I firmly believe if we get rid of common energy wasters we can dramatically improve our performance as leaders.
-With that in mind, I’ve spent time in my personal development finding ways to eliminate time and energy wasters.
+I firmly believe when we get rid of some common drains on our time and energy we dramatically improve our performance as leaders.
+With this in mind, I’ve observed in my own personal development some ways to eliminate time and energy wasters.

-Here are 7 common wastes of energy in leadership:
+Here are 7 common wastes of time and energy in leadership:

-Focussing attention on the naysayers – I have found that worrying over what the critics are saying, especially the ones I will never make happy, delays progress and takes time from and frustrates the positive people who believe in the vision and are ready to move forward.
+I have found worrying over what critics are saying, especially the ones I have learned I will likely never make happy, delays progress and takes time and energy from me.
+Plus, it only detracts my focus from the positive people who believe in the vision and are supportive.
+Every decision a leader makes will make some happy and some unhappy.
+I need to be humble, make sure I’m not making decisions alone, and filter through the constructive criticism I need to hear – but then give my best attention to moving forward.

-Refusing to delegate – When I make every decision, or become too controlling as a leader, I rob myself and the team of valuable energy and talent and I feel overwhelmed more quickly.
+When I make every decision, or become too controlling as a leader, I rob myself and our team of valuable extra time and energy a talented team could have provided.
+I feel overwhelmed more quickly, the team feels under-appreciated and we fail to accomplish as much as we should.

-Living with broken structure – Let’s face reality.
+Let’s face reality.
 Over time, rules take on a life of their own.
-What was once created to improve structure actually begins to slow progress and waste valuable time.
-Change the rules…or even drop them… and you often free up valuable space for people to breathe and enjoy their work.
+What was once created to improve efficiency actually begins to slow progress and waste valuable time.
+Plus, bad structure is an energy-drainer.
+Change the rules – or, if possible, drop them.
+We need healthy guidelines, but the fewer restrictions we place on people the better they can perform – and you often free up valuable space for people to actually enjoy their work.
+Morale boosters are always good for productivity.

-Disorganization – Need I expand?
 Many leaders feel overwhelmed because they don’t have good organizational skills.
-Learning how to better handle routine tasks such as processing emails, calendaring, and scheduling work flow each week will drastically improve time efficiency.
+Learning how to better handle routine tasks such as processing emails, calendaring, and scheduling work flow each week will drastically improve time efficiency and energy to do more work.
+Begin each day with a checklist of “must do” activities.
+Take time to plan out your week.
+Work from a pre-determined schedule as much as possible.
+Learn the value of NO and use it.
+Being organized helps handle interruptions, which naturally come for all of us.

-What energy wasters have you seen in leadership?
+What time or energy wasters have you seen in leadership?